unzip

 -a

-converts text files.
-Ordinarily all files are extracted exactly as they are stored (as "binary" files).
-The -a option causes files identified by zip as text files (those with the t label in zipinfo listings, rather than b) to be automatically extracted as such, converting line endings, end-of-file characters and the character set itself as necessary.
-(For example, UNIX files use line feeds (LFs) for end-of-line (EOL) and have no end-of-file (EOF) marker; Macintoshes use carriage returns (CRs) for EOLs; and most PC operating systems use CR+LF for EOLs and control-Z for EOF.
+convert text files.
+Ordinarily all files are extracted exactly as they are stored (as ``binary'' files).
+The -a option causes files identified by zip as text files (those with the `t' label in zipinfo listings, rather than `b') to be automatically extracted as such, converting line endings, end-of-file characters and the character set itself as necessary.
+(For example, Unix files use line feeds (LFs) for end-of-line (EOL) and have no end-of-file (EOF) marker; Macintoshes use carriage returns (CRs) for EOLs; and most PC operating systems use CR+LF for EOLs and control-Z for EOF.
 In addition, IBM mainframes and the Michigan Terminal System use EBCDIC rather than the more common ASCII character set, and NT supports Unicode.)
-Note that zip's identification of text files is by no means perfect; some "text" files may actually be binary and vice versa. unzip therefore prints [text] or [binary] as a visual check for each file it extracts when using the -a option.
+Note that zip's identification of text files is by no means perfect; some ``text'' files may actually be binary and vice versa. unzip therefore prints ``[text]'' or ``[binary]'' as a visual check for each file it extracts when using the -a option.
 The -aa option forces all files to be extracted as text, regardless of the supposed file type.
+On VMS, see also -S.

 -b

-treats all files as binary (no text conversions).
-This is a shortcut for ---a.
+treat all files as binary (no text conversions).
+This is a shortcut for -a.

 -C

-matches file names case-insensitively. unzip's philosophy is "you get what you ask for" (this is also responsible for the -L/-U change; see the relevant options below).
-Because some file systems are fully case-sensitive (notably those under the UNIX operating system) and because both ZIP archives and unzip itself are portable across platforms, unzip's default behavior is to match both wildcard and literal file names case-sensitively.
-That is, specifying makefile on the command line only matches makefile in the archive, not Makefile or MAKEFILE (and similarly for wildcard specifications).
-Since this does not correspond to the behavior of many other operating/file systems (for example, OS/2 HPFS, which preserves mixed case but is not sensitive to it), the -C option may be used to force all file name matches to be case-insensitive.
-In the example above, all three files would then match makefile (or make*, or similar).
-The -C option affects files in both the normal file list and the excluded-file list (xlist).
+use case-insensitive matching for the selection of archive entries from the command-line list of extract selection patterns. unzip's philosophy is ``you get what you ask for'' (this is also responsible for the -L/-U change; see the relevant options below).
+Because some file systems are fully case-sensitive (notably those under the Unix operating system) and because both ZIP archives and unzip itself are portable across platforms, unzip's default behavior is to match both wildcard and literal filenames case-sensitively.
+That is, specifying ``makefile'' on the command line will only match ``makefile'' in the archive, not ``Makefile'' or ``MAKEFILE'' (and similarly for wildcard specifications).
+Since this does not correspond to the behavior of many other operating/file systems (for example, OS/2 HPFS, which preserves mixed case but is not sensitive to it), the -C option may be used to force all filename matches to be case-insensitive.
+In the example above, all three files would then match ``makefile'' (or ``make*'', or similar).
+The -C option affects file specs in both the normal file list and the excluded-file list (xlist).

 -j